 Maybe some loves are perennials – they survive the winter and bloom again.
 Maybe others are annuals – beautiful and lush and full for a season and then back to the earth to die and create rich soil for new life to grow.

 ~ Glennon Doyle, Love Warrior

 This quote beautifully depicts the role love plays in our lives.
-It captures the ebb and flow, and the fact that some of our most important growth and becoming happens when a love dies.
+It captures the ebb and flow and suggests that some of our most important growth and becoming happens when a love dies.

-It also holds the promise of survival, of eventually building ourselves back up, higher than before, to the place where we can truly thrive.
+It also holds the promise of survival, of building ourselves back up when we’ve fallen, climbing higher than before to the place where we can truly thrive.

 My marriage failed and gifted me the opportunity for a second chance.
 To do it right this time.
 And more importantly, to step into who I was created to be.

 This is the story I’ve been telling myself, and I feel safe inside this story.
-It ties up the pain and the sadness and the heartbreak and the shame into a neat, easier to understand tale of transformation.
+It ties up the pain, sadness, heartbreak, and shame into a neat, easier to understand tale of transformation.
 But it also keeps all of the “love failure” pain locked inside of it.

 I don’t regret my divorce.
 I never have.
 But I do regret not being able to love my ex-husband better, the way he deserved to be loved.
 I was a different person then.

 I was highly critical of myself and therefore held impossible standards for him.
 I didn’t know how to deal with disappointment, so if my expectations weren’t met, it would plunge me into a sadness from which I didn’t know how to recover.
 I didn’t know then how devastating expectations can be to a relationship.